chaos-lang/string/README.md

 ### list string.split(str s, str delimiter)

-Split the string `s` into a list according to the string `delimiter`.
+Splits the string `s` into a list according to the string `delimiter`.

 ```chaos
 kaos> string.split("A quick brown fox jumps over the lazy dog", " ")